garipew/mich/README.md

 ```

 ## Notes
-- mich is not a standalone application but a tool to integrate on your pipeline. (check our [examples](examples))
+- mich is not a standalone application but a tool to integrate into your pipeline. (check our [examples](examples))

 - All selected itens are written to stdout on <kbd>Enter</kbd>.